Finding something good Modi has done is like looking for needle in haystack: Khurshid

 "We must respect our leaders' opinion, but we have already made it clear that we need her in these circumstances and we hope that she will hear our appeal," he said.
 On the criticism by some that Sonia Gandhi becoming party chief was a step backwards from the promise of "young leadership", Khurshid said the Congress talked about young leadership because it had a young leader in Rahul Gandhi who is still around and will be around.

 "I think we are lucky that we have Mrs (Sonia) Gandhi, Priyanka Gandhi, and Rahul Gandhi.
-How this will play out, how they will team up etc. for future organisational efficiency, they will work out these things and if anyone of us is involved in giving advice where we are required to give advice, we certainly will," he said.
-A few steps are an indication that that the Congress is putting its act together, he said.
+How this will play out, how they will team up etc. for future organizational efficiency, they will work out these things and if any one of us is involved in giving advice where we are required to give advice, we certainly will," he said.
+A few steps are an indication that the Congress is putting its act together, he said.

-Khurshid said it was not too late to get battle ready for polls in states such as Haryana and Maharashtra, but the Congress does not have the leisure to put its feet up as every minute counts.
-On the economic slowdown and GDP touching a six-year low, Khurshid said, "How long can you tell a hungry person and a jobless person that they are not hungry and not jobless.
-Propaganda has great value, but there is a limit to what propaganda can do."
+Khurshid said it was not too late to get battle-ready for polls in states such as Haryana and Maharashtra, but the Congress does not have the leisure to put its feet up as every minute counts.

-"I do believe that many factors that have given the BJP upstart in the last few years will come crashing down if they are unable to handle the economy and there are all signs that not only they are unable to handle the economy, they are actually mismanaging the economy and destroying it," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)